 3. Be patient: Chinese herbs can be used for a variety of conditions — but may take time to work

-Galina Roofener has seen more than 150 patients during the past year at the Cleveland Clinic’s Chinese Herbal Therapy Clinic for a wide range of conditions.
+Galina Roofener saw more than 150 patients during the year 2015 alone at the Cleveland Clinic’s Chinese Herbal Therapy Clinic for a wide range of conditions.
 For example, she has treated:

 - Women with fertility issues (herbs can nourish the body, increase blood circulation in the uterus and help address any underlying health issues)

 - Women with hormonal fluctuations as a result of PMS, menopause or estrogen-blocking breast cancer treatments (herbs can help regulate hormones and reduce hot flashes)

 - Patients with side effects from medications such as opiates (for those with severe constipation, herbs can warm the kidneys, moisten the intestines and unblock the bowels).